MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-move.md

 -	The former Customer Insights application was renamed to Customer Insights - Data.
 -	Both applications are now sold together under a single product SKU called Customer Insights.

-Existing customers are encouraged to transition from outbound marketing to the real-time marketing engine for optimal performance, scale, and to take advantage of ongoing product investments and AI Copilot features.
+Existing customers are encouraged to transition from outbound marketing to the real-time journeys engine for optimal performance, scale, and to take advantage of ongoing product investments and AI Copilot features.
 Learn more: [Customer Insights - Journeys transition FAQs](real-time-marketing-transition.md)

 New customers who install Customer Insights - Journeys no longer see the outbound marketing module and can't install it.
 Because outbound marketing doesn't offer the performance, scale, user experience, and AI copilot capabilities of Customer Insights - Journeys and is no longer being invested in from an engineering perspective, new customers shouldn't start their journey on the old engine.